eunomia-bpf/.github/profile/README.md

-# Hi there 👋 This is eunomia-bpf project
+# Hi there 👋 This is eunomia lab

 eunomia is an organization oriented for exploring and improving the toolchains and runtimes for eBPF.